thong2511/3Dwebsite/README.md

 # Incorporate the avatar and the website
 Congratulations on having your 3D avatar up and running, now it is the time for you to incorporate it into your personal website.
 You could clone my repositroy for reference!

+# Future Improvements
+This is the first implementation of this project and just like anyone else I am just on the tip of the iceberg of graphic designing and Three.js's knowledge but still there are room for improvements and here are some example:
+1. Incorporating even more animations to the avatar
+    - As you can see the above work has only incorporate 2 animations and we can definitely go above and beyond
+    - We can try out various ways of making the avatar doing harder animations and can even create simple actions such as kicking a ball.

 # Authors and Acknowledgement
 This project was developed by Tom (Thong) Hoang as a personal project in CS460 - Computer Graphics course at University of Massachusetts Boston.